Juddymwai/phaseOneFinalProject/README.md

  - [Licence](#licence)
  - [Authors Info](#Authors-Info)
  ## Description
  <p>This project is a web application known as online book store that has used JS at large to make the site be more responsive and interactive.
 For instace it gives user the ability to select an item and see more details about it.
-Additionally it enables users to add selected items to the cart and make a purchase following a simple procedure.</p>
+Additionally it enables users to add selected items to the cart and make a purchase following a simple procedure.
+The user can also delete a item from the cart if he or she selected it by mistake or for many other reasons</p>

 ## Features
 As a user of the application,you will be able to :